 Checking product authenticity with Dynamic QR codes

-Dynamic QR codes are ones where an intermediary URL is embedded in the QR code.
-These codes redirect the customer to another URL, which is set in a management interface, and usually opens the product’s informational website.
+Dynamic QR codes are codes with an intermediary URL embedded in the QR code.
+These codes redirect the customer to another URL, which is set in a management interface, and usually reveals a product’s informational website.

 Here is an example dynamic QR code counterfeiting scenario, assuming the codes are not unique from one product to the next:

-- Print dynamic QR codes: A motor oil brand prints a distinct, dynamic QR code on each batch of hundreds of thousands of products for a total of millions of motor oil bottles (note: oftentimes, one dynamic code is used on all products, not different ones by batch, which is less secure).
+Print dynamic QR codes: A motor oil brand prints a dynamic QR code on each batch of hundreds of thousands of products for a total of millions of motor oil bottles (NB: oftentimes, one dynamic code is used on all products, not different ones by batch—this practice offers less security and utility).

-- Customer sees product webpage: The counterfeit dynamic QR code redirects the customer to the “genuine” product information website URL, the same one as customers who have bought the real product.
+Customer sees product webpage: The counterfeit dynamic QR code redirects the customer to the intended product information website URL, just as would occur with customers that bought the genuine product.